findli/Nasdaq-ITCH5-Python/README.md

 ## Parser
 Considering the large amount of daily Nasdaq trading data, the speed is very essential.
+I improve the Python parsing speed for Nasdaq daily trading data (10 GB each) by wrapping a [C parser](https://github.com/shawfdong/itch5parser)  (with MIT license).

-I wrap a [C parser](https://github.com/shawfdong/itch5parser) in Python.
-I also add two functions to calulate the running volume-weighted average price (VWAP) for each stock at every trading hour.
+In addtion, I provide two functions to calculate and output the running volume-weighted average price (VWAP) for each stock at every trading hour.

 ## Dataset